Bone Marrow Transplant and Cell Therapy Fellowship

 Children's National Hospital is consistently ranked nationally as a top 10 pediatric hospital by U.S. News & World Report, as well as a leading institution for cancer research.

-The goal of the Bone Marrow Transplant and Cell Therapy (BMTCT) Fellowship at Children’s National Hospital is to provide well-rounded clinical and laboratory training for fellows interested in transplant and cellular therapy.
+The goal of the Bone Marrow Transplant and Cellular Therapy (BMTCT) Fellowship at Children’s National Hospital and the National Institutes of Health (NIH) is to provide advanced clinical and research training to senior fellows interested in pursuing a career dedicated to the field.

 Ideal applicants will need to have:

-- Completed a fellowship in Hematology/Oncology
+• Completed a fellowship in Pediatric Hematology/Oncology or Immunology

 Curriculum